 Related Proceedings and Actions

-A public comment hearing webinar for the proposed rule will be held before Administrative Law Judge (ALJ) Molly T. McBride via electronic webinar as follows and, accordingly, is reasonably accessible to persons with impaired mobility:
+Public comment hearing webinars for the proposed rule will be held before an Administrative Law Judge (ALJ) via electronic webinar as follows:

 Time: 2:00 p.m. and 6:00 p.m.

 Location: via electronic webinar

 On September 16, 2020, the Office of Renewable Energy Siting (ORES) proposed regulations and siting standards to implement the Accelerated Renewable Energy Generation and Community Benefits Act.